How would you describe yourself, introvert or extrovert?

 Many Empaths identify with being an introvert, for the reason that introversion tends to go hand-in-hand with an Empath’s journey.
 But that’s not to say there are no extrovert Empaths.

-Even if you started life exhibiting more extrovert ways, the way the world makes you ‘feel’ can trigger or build introvert leanings, such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.
+If you started life exhibiting more extrovert ways, the way the world makes you ‘feel’ can trigger or build introvert leanings, such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.

 Did you know that nearly 75% of the world are extroverts?
 So, if you consider yourself to be an introvert Empath you are a minority and that is something to be celebrated.
 But even if you consider yourself to be extrovert, you may also carry many introvert tendencies.